ES2Spring2019-ComputinginEngineering/final-project-final-project-nick-and-david/README.md

 ## File List

-Create a list of all of the files in your repository with one sentence descriptions

 - ArduinoTempCollectionProgram.ino contains a program that can be run on an arduino microprocessor to collect temperature data.
 - FirstOrderFunctions.py contains all functions related to the parsing of data, graphing of data, and curve-fitting of data for the first order step response.
 - LightData.txt contains data collected from the micro:Bit's light sensor as a text document.